Codecademy/docs/documentation/content-standards.md

 - Go
 - PHP

-Note: Codebytes sometimes requires the code block to include some boilerplate code.
+**Note:** Codebytes sometimes requires the code block to include some boilerplate code.
 To check what boilerplate is required for your language, select the language from the dropdown [in this demo page](https://www.codecademy.com/codebyte-editor).
-There you'll find a _Hello World!_ program set up as an example!
+There you'll find a "Hello World!" program set up as an example!

 ## Standards: Metadata